top of page

 DEEDS

 You will need office copies of the register of title and a filed plan.
-Red edging shows your boundary lines.
+Red edging should show your boundary lines.

 COMMUNICATE

 Speak to your neighbour.
-It is often better to discuss things before escalating matters.
+It is often better to discuss things first.
+Once it becomes adversarial it can be hard to de-escalate things.

 ACTION